GenForm/GenForm/GenForm-NPM/Complete/README.md

+# GenForm

-# GenForm | Complete Package
+## Complete Package

-Genform is a JavaScript library for creating forms.
-It is designed to be simple and flexible.
-You can create forms with a few lines of code.
-It is also possible to create complex forms with a lot of customization.
+Genform is a JavaScript library for creating web forms from JSON or JS.
+It's designed to be simple and flexible.
+You can create forms with just a few lines of code.
+It's also possible to create complex forms with lots of customization.

-The core package is the core of the library.
-It contains the main functions of the library and nothing else.

-If you want to use genform in your project, you can use the package for the framework you are using.
-It exists for React and Vue.
-If you are not using a framework, you can use the core package.

-If you want more fonctionnalities, you can check the other packages of genform.
+The Complete package consolidates additional functionality beyond form creation.
+It offers a complete solution for advanced customization and versatile use of GenForm.

 ## How to use it ?